Interview with Nalini Krishan

 Representative Binks

 Senator Amidala seems like a very smart woman.
 Therefore, I can only attribute her appointing a buffoon like Jar Jar Binks as her representative in the Senate to the stress of dual assassination attempts.
-That, and the fact that George Lucas is a twisted individual who when faced with the knowledge that people above the age of 13 really despise Jar Jar Binks, gives him a more important role.
-Whenever we’re talking deleted scenes, anything to do with Jar Jar Binks is something we’re glad to talk about.
-Let’s have a look at some of his deleted goodness from Episode II while we solemnly wish all of his scenes were deleted.
+That, and the fact that George Lucas is a twisted individual who, when faced with the knowledge that people above the age of 13 really despise Jar Jar Binks, gives him a more important role.

 The Naboo Lake Country

-When her life is threatened, Senator Amidala feels it’s wrong to turn around and hide but reluctantly agrees to at the urging of the Queen of Naboo, amongst others.
-Anakin Skywalker, her Jedi bodyguard accompanies her to the Lake Country Retreat, a place of the Senator’s choosing.
-It is there that a dangerous and forbidden love will take root and blossom.
-Let’s take a look at some of the things that happened in the Lake Country that didn’t make it into the film.
+When her life is threatened, Senator Amidala feels it’s wrong to turn around and hide, but reluctantly agrees to do it at the urging of the Queen of Naboo and others.
+Anakin Skywalker, her Jedi bodyguard, accompanies her to the Lake Country Retreat, a place of the Senator’s choosing.
+It is there that a dangerous and forbidden love will take root.